DataDog/hiring-engineers/answers.md

     "title": "SQL Select Anomalies"
 }
 ```
-### Task 3: Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+### Task 3: Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.
-I needed to look at the rollup function for the next part.
-[Datadog Functions](https://docs.datadoghq.com/dashboards/functions/rollup/)
+I needed to look at the rollup function for the next part: [Datadog Functions](https://docs.datadoghq.com/dashboards/functions/rollup/)

-So, the first thing we are told is that the .rollup() function at the end of a query allows you to perform custom time aggregation, i.e. this function enables you to define: They give a few examples in the piece
+The first thing we are told is that the ".rollup()" function at the end of a query allows you to perform custom time aggregation, i.e. this function enables you to define: They give a few examples in the piece

-1. .rollup(sum,120).
+1. .rollup(sum,120)
-2. .rollup(avg,86400):
+2. .rollup(avg,86400)

 We're looking for an hour, so that's 3600 seconds and they tell us to use sum, so we use .rollup(sum, 3600)
 ```